versiones-de-csharp-y-dotnet

 C# and .NET Versions

-Let’s take a look at the different versions of C# and .NET, and the main features and functionalities that are incorporated in each of them.
+Let’s look at the different versions of C# and .NET, and the main features and functionalities incorporated in each of them.

-With each evolution, features and improvements have been added to both.
-But of course, they are only available from a version onwards.
+With each evolution, features and improvements have been incorporated into both.
+But of course, they are only available from a certain version onwards.

-That is to say, for example, you can only use features of C# 8 in .NET Core 1.0 or higher.
+That is, for example, you can only use C# 8 features in .NET Core 1.0 or higher.

-Of course, as they couldn’t make it easy, the versions of C# and .NET are not synchronized (they couldn’t do C# 7.0 goes with .NET 7.0… No!).
+Of course, as they couldn’t make it easy, the versions of C# and .NET are not synchronized (they couldn’t make C# 7.0 go with .NET 7.0… No!).

-So here you have a list of the versions of both and their release dates.
+So here is a list with the versions of both, and their release date.

 • C#